adamsoliman/adamsoliman.github.io/_pages/research.md

   <br>
   <button class="toggle-button" onclick="toggleText('abstracthomes', this)">Show Abstract</button>
   <div id="abstracthomes" class="abstract">
-    Using a granular difference-in-differences design based on proximity to investor-purchased properties, we find that neighboring property values decline by 1%, while crime increases and voter registration decreases.
-These externalities arise from both landlord practices and tenant composition.
+ We provide novel evidence on the social spillovers of homeownership by exploiting the recent rise of institutional investors purchasing single-family homes and converting them into permanent rentals.
+Using a granular difference-in-differences design based on proximity to each investor-purchased property, we find that neighboring property values decline by 1% relative to those slightly farther away.
+This decline grows over time yet decays across space, and these same properties experience increases in crime and decreases in property maintenance and voter registration.
+Supplemental analysis suggests these externalities arise from both landlord practices and tenant composition.
   </div>
 </div>
 </section>